jfpalchak/galactic-age-calculator/README.md

 $ npm run build
 ```
   * Additionally, if you wish to:
     1. Lint the JavaScript source code, you can do so by running the following command in the application's root directory:
     > `$ npm run lint`
-    2. Run tests on the backend JavaScript with Jest, you can do so by running the following command in the application's root directory:
+    2. Run all tests covering the backend JavaScript with Jest, you can do so by running the following command in the application's root directory:
     > `$ npm run test`

-8. And finally, to run a live server of the project, type the following line in your terminal:
+8. And finally, to run a live server of the project and use the application, type the following line in your terminal:
 ```bash
 $ npm run start
 ```